GabrielCamacho99/Gabriel-Camacho/README.md

  ◦ Started off with a Crash Course on Python Automation

- ◦ Currently studying Front End
+ ◦ Currently studying Front End and Robot Framework automation.

  ◦ In here I will post any suitable scripts and projects as I finnish them, feel free to contact me and provide me with contructive critique and tips!